Rosayxy/Rosayxy.github.io/_posts/2025-05-18-midnight-sun-quals-writeup.md

 author: rosayxy
 paginate: true
 ---
-Played this ctf with blue-lotus teamates, done 4/5 of the pwn challenges (actually speed pwn challenges lol), finished the not solved pwn challenge today, and had a great time!
+Played this ctf with blue-lotus teammates, done 4/5 of the pwn challenges (actually speed pwn challenges lol), finished the not solved pwn challenge today, and had a great time!

 Here are the writeups